Hunde im Stress - Hund versteckt sich und schaut verängstigt

 Hiding or withdrawing: Dogs that suddenly hide or withdraw are showing that they are stressed and uncomfortable.

-Destructive behavior: Chewing on furniture, scratching at doors, or other destructive behaviors can be an outlet for stress.
+Destructive behavior: Chewing on furniture, scratching at doors, or other destructive actions can be a way to release stress.

 Excessive panting: Heavy panting without physical exertion is a typical sign of stress.